-Quality Improvement Collaboratives (known as ACTiON FALLS collaboratives within this study) will be used in each site to bring care home staff, researchers, clinicians and policy makers together to develop implementation tools and techniques.
+Part one: This is the implementation component which consists of recruiting care homes to implement the Action Falls programme.
+These care homes will receive training and support from NHS/HSC Falls Leads.
+Staff members from the participating care homes will be invited to attend Quality Improvement Collaboratives (known as Action Falls Collaboratives within this study).
+These collaborative events will be used in each locality to bring care home staff, researchers, clinicians and policy makers together to develop implementation tools and techniques.
 Feedback from AFC will inform the quality improvement cycle.
-Therefore, the ACTiON FALLS programme will be adapted for functional use concomitantly.
-Local NHS Falls Leads will train care home staff to use the ACTiON FALLS programme.
+Therefore, the Action Falls programme will be adapted for functional use concomitantly.